spryker/spryker-docs/docs/pbc/all/search/algolia.md

 ## Searchable attributes

-Your users can search for concrete products by the following attributes:
+Your users can search for active concrete products by the following attributes:

 - SKU
 - Name